google/deck/README.md

 ### discard Backend

 The discard backend discards all log events.
 Deck requires at least one backend to be registered to handle logs.
 To suppress all output, add the discard backend.

+### glog Backend

+The glog backend provides support for logging to the glog package from github.com/golang/glog.
+This backend supports the Depth attribute as well as exporting a V() attribute for glog's V-style logging.

 ## Message Verbosity